uhh-lt/sensegram/README.md

 make install
 ```

-For Ubunbu Linux you can alternatively use the following commands which will also install the requred system requirements, namely: Java 1.8+, maven, and pip:
+For Ubuntu Linux you can alternatively use the following commands which will also install the requred system requirements, namely: Java 1.8+, maven, and pip:

 ```
 git clone https://github.com/tudarmstadt-lt/sensegram.git